Welcome!

 Julianne Curtis (she/her)

-CLD, CCCE, CNPE, CLC, SBD, CAPPA Labor Doula instructor
+CLD, CPBD, CPPD, CCCE, CNPE, CLC, SBD, CAPPA Labor Doula instructor

 Julianne has nearly 30 years of experience in nurturing families through pregnancy, birth, and beyond.
 Founding the Northern Colorado Doula Collective has been her dream.
 With humor, empathy, and expertise, she supports clients from preconception all the way through parenthood.
 She also facilitates many of our support groups and is responsible for the birth education we provide.
 Her specialty is helping parents navigate bereavement and grief after miscarriage and infant loss.